nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_Subscription_Purchases.md

 - complimentary Subscription Purchase
 - campaign code Subscription Purchase

 Navigate to your desired Subscription Purchase type to learn more.
+View this [workflow](example.com) for a visual representation.

 ## Before you start